The Benefits of Portable Radiant Heaters

 This offers many benefits to this radiant heating method.
 For instance, not only is this generally a cleaner and more efficient way to burn fuel, it offers more of an odorless heating experience for its users and far less noise because not as much air is required to burn the fuel properly as in torpedo/salamander heaters.
 Forced air heaters are generally associated with the sound of a jet engine that make it extremely difficult to speak to others within the vicinity of the forced air heater.
 They also often emit have a strong odor that can even cause headaches.
 However, they have been a norm for many generations, especially because of the low cost of forced air heaters.
 But that low cost can come at a high expense of miscommunication from the loud noise, possible health issues, and sometimes low performance from those that work with these types of heaters.

 Radiant heaters however, and more specifically SunFire radiant heaters, were engineered to solve these issues with a low noise and virtually odorless experience.
 And although radiant heaters can still warm an indoor area like a forced air heater, radiant heaters can also heat an object or individual directly like the sun without the assistance of air.
-Therefore, if a radiant heater were to be used near a garage door that opens frequently or is used outside on a cold windy day, anything placed within about 7 – 10 feet within the front of the radiant heater and will still receive warm heat, just like the sun would provide.
+Therefore, if a radiant heater were to be used near a garage door that opens frequently or is used outside on a cold windy day, it can provide a perfect spot heating experience by warming anything placed within about 7 – 10 feet within the front of the radiant heater.

 Radiant Heater - The SunFire 150